Kum Back: Sources

-On 12 September 1969, John Lennon, along with the Plastic Ono Band, traveled to Canada to perform at the Toronto Rock and Roll Revival.
+On 12 September 1969, John Lennon, along with the Plastic Ono Band, travelled to Canada to perform at the Toronto Rock and Roll Revival.
 Later that month several radio stations in the U.S. began broadcasting recordings of the Beatles' unreleased Get Back album.
 It was rumored at the time that Lennon had given an acetate or tape copy to a reporter who in turn gave it to a disc jockey.
 Lennon later said: "They say it came from an acetate that I gave to someone who then went and broadcast it as being an advance pressing or something."

 WBCN in Boston was one of the first radio stations to air the recording.
 The station obtained a reel-to-reel copy of Johns' January acetate and broadcast it in its entirety on 22 September 1969.
 A recording of the WBCN broadcast became the source for the Kum Back bootleg LP.

 However, WBCN was not the first station to air the unreleased recordings.
-WKBW in Buffalo, New York broadcast a recording of Johns' May 1969 Get Back compilation in its entirety on 20 September 1969.
-Another broadcast of the Get Back recordings was done by CKLW Windsor, which featured only the song "Let It Be."
+WKBW in Buffalo, New York, broadcast a recording of Johns' May 1969 Get Back compilation in its entirety on 20 September 1969.
+Another broadcast of the Get Back recordings was done by CKLW Windsor, which featured only the song "Let It Be".
 WIXY in Cleveland also aired the tape in September.

 Release

 The first copies of the LP appeared in record stores in January 1970.
 The LP was packaged in a plain white jacket with "Kum Back" rubber-stamped in blue or red ink.
 Similarly, the record labels are plain white, with no artist or title.
 The only indication as to which is side one and side two is scratched into the space of the play-out grooves on either side.

-Following the release of Kum Back, other bootleg versions of the Beatles unreleased Get Back album appeared on the market, notably Get Back to Toronto on I.P.F.
+Following the release of Kum Back, other bootleg versions of the Beatles' unreleased Get Back album appeared on the market, notably Get Back to Toronto on I.P.F.
 Records and Get Back on Lemon Records.
 Sales estimates of Kum Back and related bootlegs were between 7,500 and 15,000 copies.